- Where Are My World Cup Tickets?

 Check this link for the FAQ from FIFA on ticket delivery.

-- The mobile app uses geo-fencing to “activate” your ticket based on your location proximity to the stadium via bluetooth technology.
+- The mobile app uses geo-fencing to “activate” your ticket (see image below) based on your physical proximity to the stadium via bluetooth technology.

-- In Qatar, there were problems at the start of the tournament so please give yourself plenty of time to arrive at the stadiums and troubleshooting with the onsite staff.
+- In Qatar, there were problems at the start of the tournament with mobile tickets so please give yourself plenty of time to arrive at the stadiums and troubleshooting with the onsite staff.

 - Ideally, the mobile technology was finely tuned and all problems are already addressed.